encse/adventofcode/README.md

 ## Dependencies

 - This project is based on `.NET Core 3.1`.
 It should work on Windows, Linux and OS X.
-- `HtmlAgilityPack.NetCore` is used for problem download.
+- `AngleSharp` is used for problem download.

 ## Running